Understanding Injection Mold Slider and Lifter

 Locking mechanisms (like KOR-LOK systems) can be used to maintain the slider’s position and prevent unwanted movement during molding.

-What are Injection Mold Lifters?
+What are Injection Molding Lifters?

 Injection mold lifters are specialized components used in injection mold design to enable the production of parts with internal undercuts or complex internal geometries.
 Lifters are angled mechanisms that provide both vertical and horizontal motion as the mold opens.
 Their primary purpose is to form and release internal undercuts or features that require a more complex ejection path than a straight pull can provide.